Join, library cards and PIN

 - borrowing up to 30 items at a time (including 12 DVDs or CDs)

 - accessing online resources including eBooks, eMagazines and audiobooks

 - access to websites just for library members.

 If you don't have identification or you do not have a permanent address, you can get a temporary library card and take out up to 3 items.

-If you have a disability or mental health problems you can get an exempt card.
+If you have a disability, mental health needs or are an informal carer, you can get an exempt card.
 With an exempt card you will enjoy:

 - no overdue fines if you return items late

 - no charges for reserving items from Kent libraries

 - free computer use for 2 hours a day with accessibility software to support planning, reading and writing.
 Under 16s need parental permission to use the internet